microsoft/typespec/docs/libraries/versioning/guide.md

 title: Tutorial
 ---

-## How to Implement Versioned APIs
+## Implementing versioned APIs

-The main function of the TypeSpec.Versioning library is to facilitate the versioning of APIs.
-Let's begin with an API that doesn't have versioning.
+The primary role of the TypeSpec.Versioning library is to enable API versioning.
+Let's start with an API that lacks versioning.

 ```typespec
 @service({